 We are subject to financial market risks, including changes in interest rates.
 Changes in interest rates may affect both our cost of funding and our interest income from portfolio investments and cash and cash equivalents.
-Our investment income will not be affected by changes in variable interest rates, including LIBOR as all of our outstanding loan portfolio bore interest as fixed rates as of March 31, 2017.
+As of September 30, 2017, all of our debt investments in our portfolio bore interest at a fixed rate, except 1 debt investment which bore interest at a variable rate, representing approximately \$1,000,000 and \$1,000,000 in debt at fair value and cost, respectively.
+The variable interest rate is based on the US Prime Rate.